 Step 2: Now you will see some arch boot log and system checks.
-So, within a few seconds, after examines, Arch will boot and logging you into a root prompt.
+So, within a few seconds, after examining, Arch will boot and logging you into a root prompt.
 Here we will insert the “IP link” command to test the availability of network adapters.

-You can verify your output by matching with the below picture to ensure that your command runs perfectly.
+You can verify your output by matching it with the below picture to ensure that your command runs perfectly.

 Step 3: We will load and install the package but before that, it is good to examine your internet connection by inserting the “ping” command.

 In the below picture, you can observe the output of a ping, where packets are coming in sequence, so it means the Internet is working.
-In case if you get “host unreachable” then please check your internet connection or router.
+In case you get “host unreachable” then please check your internet connection or router.

-Step 4: Now after completed connectivity checks, we can move ahead to our installation.
-Here we will add a mirrors to our “mirrorlist” file so that our packages will download at maximum speed from the nearest server, but this step is optional you can completely skip that if you have a fast internet connection.
+Step 4: Now after completing connectivity checks, we can move ahead to our installation.
+Here we will add mirrors to our “mirrorlist” file so that our packages will download at maximum speed from the nearest server, but this step is optional you can completely skip that if you have a fast internet connection.

 reflector -–verbose -c “India” --sort rate > /etc/pacman.d/mirrorlist

-Here reflector is used to find the nearest mirror where the sort rate is used to sort the nearest mirror from your nearest server, you can choose the server according to your location In my case it’s India.:
+Here reflector is used to find the nearest mirror and the sort rate is used to sort the nearest mirror from your nearest server, you can choose the server according to your location In my case it’s India.:

 Step 5: After adding a mirror our database also requires a fresh updated mirror list.
 Let’s sync the Pacman repository so that you can download and install the software.

-Note: In some cases, Caps lock not work when you want to use upper case, so if this is your case then use shift key instead of caps lock e.g., Shift + A will type capital A.
+Note: In some cases, Caps lock does not work when you want to use upper case, so if this is your case then use the shift key instead of caps lock e.g., Shift + A will type capital A.

 Step 6: Now we have completed all the pre-settings and checking.
 So, we can now begin with the installation process of our operating system.
-So, let’s insert “lsblk” command into a list of devices which is currently active with your system.
+So, let’s insert “lsblk” command into a list of devices currently active with your system.

 Here our main focus is on our disk where we want to install Arch.
 So, In my case, its name is“sda” of 20.1GB size.
 Your case size might be varied, but the device label “sda” is mostly the same if you are using a fresh disk.

-So from this step, you will not only got to know how to install Arch OS on your disk you will also learn how to create partitions on a disk using a command line with fdisk utility.
+So from this step, you will not only get to know how to install Arch OS on your disk you will also learn how to create partitions on a disk using a command line with fdisk utility.